bilke/craft-master/README.md

 ## License

-Use of these tools indicates that you have read, understand, and accepted Craft's [Terms and Conditions](http://buildwithcraft.com/license).
+Use of these tools indicates that you have read and accepted Craft's [Terms and Conditions](http://buildwithcraft.com/license).
 Definitely give those a read. craft-master is not affiliated with Craft or Pixel & Tonic.

 The source code and documentation for craft-master is licensed under the incredibly permissive [MIT License](http://opensource.org/licenses/MIT).